manicprone/joint-kit/README.md

 ## Joint in Practice

-The idea of the Joint Library is, you can rapidly hand-roll a custom method library by wrapping custom functions around the abstract [Joint Actions][section-joint-actions] ( with your defined `spec` ), and expose those functions to your application.
+In practice, with your Joint instance, you can rapidly hand-roll a custom method library by wrapping custom functions around the abstract [Joint Actions][section-joint-actions].
+You provide the custom `spec` (which defines the method implementation) and expose those functions to your application.

 **For Example:**